 You watch your parents struggle and vow that will never be you.

-You’re going to have the good life and avoid all the pain you can.
+You’re going to have the “good life” and avoid all the pain you can.
 Who wants to make life about working, saving, nagging and never going anywhere?
 No one!

 So as soon as you think you’re old enough, you reject the lifestyle your parents have.
 You’ll never be a slave to your job or be saddled with kids that don’t respect you.
 You live life like you have something to prove.
 You have fun, you party, you smoke, you stay up all night and skip school…you go out and do whatever because you want to live life to the fullest.
 You avoid all responsibility.
 You buy whatever you can even when you can’t afford it.
-You don’t like the boundaries that others set for themselves and you see them as a road block to the fun awaiting in your near future.
+You don’t like the boundaries that others set for themselves and you see them as a roadblock to the fun waiting in your near future.
 You eat whatever you want and never exercise.
 You make jokes about those who are disciplined.
 Or maybe you live like this because you are trying to make yourself feel better about life.
-You don’t feel like you have a purpose and it bums you out you’re looking for joy.
+You don’t feel like you have a purpose and it bums you out so you’re looking for joy.

 The sad thing is this careless lifestyle will lead you directly to what you fear the most.
 Possibly being trapped in a life you didn’t choose for yourself paying back some of the consequences of your actions.

 Fast forward to the future where the people you thought were boring are now travelling the world, healthy and living productive lives.
 They’ve saved and invested into their futures and you are wondering what happened to your life.
 It isn’t what you wanted or planned but now you’re stuck in a job you dislike with people you’re not sure even like you and you’re a bit iffy as to what’s next.